Surgery for Fistulas

 During any surgery for perianal fistula, the surgeon will try to prevent any damage to the sphincter muscles, which can affect the patient’s continence after the surgery.4 There are some newer procedures that have been developed to help preserve as much of the sphincter function as possible.
 For example, a special kind of glue called “fibrin glue” can be used to fill the fistula tunnel.
 In another type of procedure, the fistula can have a “plug” inserted into it that acts like a scaffold that fills up naturally with the patient’s own cells.
 People with fistulas that have formed between the internal and external sphincter muscles, the LIFT procedure (ligation of the intersphincteric fistula tract) can be used to close the internal opening of the tunnel and remove the infected areas from inside of the tunnel.

-Depending on how complex the fistula is and the type of procedure performed, the surgery can be quite successful in treating the fistula.6 However, as with any type of surgery, there are is the possibility of complications for some patients.
+Depending on how complex the fistula is and the type of procedure performed, the surgery can be quite successful in treating the fistula.6 However, as with any type of surgery, there is the possibility of complications for some people.
 These may include:

-- Losing the ability to control bowel movements (continence)
+- Losing the ability to control bowel movements (incontinence)

 - Narrowing of the anus (anal stenosis)

-- Sepsis, which is a very serious type of infection
+- Sepsis, which is a severe type of infection